U8NWXD/oppia-wiki/Storage-models.md

 1. Remove the field from the storage model code.

 2. Add a migration job to remove the field from existing models.
-For example, the one-off job for removing the `username` from commit log models looks like in [this example](https://github.com/oppia/oppia/blob/170bdeae5912ced0abc71257f5b0e5ca98fd1418/core/domain/activity_jobs_one_off.py#L142-L182)

 3. If the model inherits from `VersionedModel`, add a `_reconstitute()` method for the model that will ensure that, when we revert to an older version of the model, we properly remove the field so that the model can be loaded.
 To see an example, take a look at the `_reconstitute()` methods in `CollectionRightsModel` and `ExplorationRightsModel` [here](https://github.com/oppia/oppia/blob/7623cd028d15a6326cac186f673f368dcae30929/core/storage/exploration/gae_models.py#L403-L440)